Our President for 2018/19 was:

 Sir Maxwell MacLeod

-He will propose the Toast to Sir Walter at our 110th Annual Dinner on 7th March 2019.
+He proposed the Toast to Sir Walter at our 110th Annual Dinner on 2nd May 2019 in the New Club, Edinburgh

 The Hon Sir Maxwell Macleod of Fuinary was educated at Cargilfield, Gordonstoun, Durham and Oxford, where he was awarded a scholarship by the Inner London Education Authority to acquire a post graduate certificate in the teaching of the hearing impaired through the revolutionary natural oralism method.